lamegaton/lamegaton.github.io/_posts/notebook/javascript/2020-09-28-basic-javascript.md

-According to mozilla, XMHttpRequest doesn't need any parameters and return after open() and send() methods are executed.
+According to Mozilla, XMHttpRequest doesn't need any parameters and return after open() and send() methods are executed.

 A simple request will be as the following snippet: